Telluride Gondola Ride in Colorado – FREE and Dog Friendly!

 The train took just a few hours to get to Grand Canyon whereas a stage coach ride took two days!

 The big money railroad men recognized the immense tourism potential of the Grand Canyon, and after completing the train tracks, Santa Fe Railroad went on to build a stunning resort hotel in 1905.
-They called it El Tovar and positioned it right at the end of the train tracks and next to the Bright Angel Trail.
+They called it El Tovar and positioned it right at the end of the train tracks next to the Bright Angel Trail that took hikers down into the Canyon.

 At this point in time, destination spa hotels in remote locales were rare or didn’t even exist.
-Not only were the rooms beautifully appointed, but there were two barbershops, a solarium, hot and cold running water, and the freshest food imaginable.
+Not only were the rooms at El Tovar beautifully appointed, but there were two barbershops, a solarium, hot and cold running water, and the freshest food imaginable.

-The El Tovar hotel had a chicken coop for fresh eggs, two roof gardens, a music room, an art room, a billiard hall and a gift shop!
+In addition, the El Tovar hotel had a chicken coop for fresh eggs, two roof gardens, a music room, an art room, a billiard hall and a gift shop!
 Staying there was an elegant and all inclusive affair.

 Grand Canyon Guide Book